TelcoSec/Telecom-Security-Documents/SETUP.md

 # GitHub Pages Deployment Guide

-This comprehensive guide will help you deploy your Telecom Security Documents repository as a GitHub Pages website.
+This comprehensive guide will help you deploy your Telecom Security Library repository as a GitHub Pages website.

 ## 🚀 Quick Deployment (Recommended)